Blog

 When Building Gets Cheaper but Breaking In Doesn't

-One small action: Before your organization renews a bundled vendor or service contract, ask what alternatives were actually evaluated and why they were rejected.
+One small action: Before your organization renews a bundled vendor or service contract, ask what alternatives were evaluated and why they were rejected.

 Core Model | 2026-03-26 | E4E